probmods/probmods2/chapters/inference-algorithms.md

 <!-- revision notes:

-  - there is some redundacy between "prologue" and next section.
   - do we really want all those fancy graphics?
   - add something about inference heuristics (and default Infer)?
-  - heading depths are wrong...

 -->